‘This is absurd’: A Los Angeles restaurant adds 4% onto every bill to cover staff health insurance — here are 3 ways to cover your own rising health care costs

 Extra fees are nothing new

 These types of surcharges aren’t new, nor are they likely to go away.
-In fact, 15% of restaurant operators plan on adding surcharges and fees to patrons’ checks to combat rising food, supply, and labor costs, according to the results of a recent survey by the American Restaurant Association.
+In fact, 15% of restaurant operators told the American Restaurant Association they planned on adding surcharges and fees to patrons’ checks to combat rising food, supply, and labor costs, according to the results of a survey late last year.

 Diners are experiencing other surprise surcharges, as well, including for general service and tap water.
 What’s more, there’s been a trend toward higher suggested tips, dubbed “tip-flation.”